-- (1) The equity-based awards granted on February 22, 2021 reported in this table were approved by the Compensation Committee at its meeting on the same date. - (2) The actual annual cash bonuses awarded to the named executive officers are reported in the "Non-Equity Incentive Plan Compensation" column of the 2021 Summary Compensation Table. - (3) The amounts reported in columns (f), (g) and (h) reflect PSU awards granted on February 22, 2021.
-The terms and conditions of these awards are described in the narrative following this table. - (4) The amounts reported in column (j) reflect nonqualified stock options granted on February 22, 2021.
-The terms and conditions of these awards are described in the narrative following this table. - (5) The stock options granted on February 22, 2021 have an exercise price of \$117.53 per share, equal to the average of the high and low trading prices of shares of the Company common stock on February 19, 2021, the trading date immediately preceding the date of grant.
-The closing market price of the Company's common stock on the date of grant was \$118.390 per share, which was higher than the stock option exercise price. - (6) The grant date fair value reported for the PSU awards, as calculated in accordance with ASC Topic 718, may differ from the value of the PSUs calculated based on the fair market value of Company common stock and is based on performance at the target level.
+- (1) The equity-based awards granted on February 23, 2023 reported in this table were approved by the Compensation Committee at its meeting on the same date. - (2) The actual annual cash bonuses awarded to the named executive officers are reported in the "Non-Equity Incentive Plan Compensation" column of the "2023 Summary Compensation Table." - (3) The amounts reported in columns (f), (g) and (h) reflect PSU awards granted on February 23, 2023.
+The terms and conditions of these awards are described in the narrative following this table. - (4) The amounts reported in column (i) reflect nonqualified stock options granted on February 23, 2023.
+The terms and conditions of these awards are described in the narrative following this table. - (5) The stock options granted on February 23, 2023 have an exercise price of \$164.145 per share, equal to the average of the high and low trading prices of shares of the Company common stock on February 22, 2023, the trading date immediately preceding the date of grant.
+The closing market price of the Company's common stock on the date of grant was \$163.88 per share, which was lower than the stock option exercise price. - (6) The grant date fair value reported for the PSU awards, as calculated in accordance with FASB ASC Topic 718, may differ from the value of the PSUs calculated based on the fair market value of Company common stock and is based on performance at the target level.